Build your career with our industry-related courses. call us now at +65 9730 4250

 Definition of Operating Leases:

 Operating lease defined as “a contract where the owner authorized the lessee to use an asset for a selected period.
 This agreement represents the smaller economic life of the asset without transferring ownership rights.”
+In the context of capital lease vs operating lease in Singapore, understanding the key differences is essential for accurate financial reporting.
+This forms a core component of any lease classification guide for accountants in Singapore, especially under updated standards like IFRS 16.

 The Lessor gives the right to the Lessee in return for regular payments for a contracted period.
 That specifies that operating lease is the renting of an asset from the owner, but not under terms to transfer ownership rights of the asset to the rental party.
 During the defined period, the rental person has typically full rights to use the asset and also responsible for the condition of the asset at the end of the agreement when it returned to the lessor.
 When a business replaces its assets regularly, and need to switch out old assets to new ones, an operating lease is beneficial in those situations.